top of page

 The identities of the CRAs, and the ways in which they use and share personal information, are explained in more detail at:

-● Transunion at www.transunion.co.uk/crain
+● Transunion at https://www.transunion.co.uk/legal-information/bureau-privacy-notice

 They may retain information for up to 6 years after any credit agreement between us has ended.
 When we share this information all parties conform to industry standards.